Skip to main content

 Define task-level param defaults

 You can set task-level param defaults in the same way as for DAG-level params.
-If a param of the same key is specified at both the DAG and task level, the task-level param will take precedence.
+If a param of the same key is specified at both the DAG and task level, the DAG-level param will take precedence.

 @task(params={"param1": "Hello World!"})